network-reconstruction/network-visualizer/CONTRIBUTING.rst

 .. todo:: Please include a reference or explanation about the internals of the project.

-   An architecture description, design principles or at least a summary of the main concepts will make it easy for potential contributors to get started quickly.
+For detailed information about the internals of the project, refer to the [Developer Documentation](https://github.com/yao-creative/network-visualizer/developer-docs).

 Submit an issue
 ---------------